ualsg/ualsg.netlify.app/content/authors/koichi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
 - Members
 ---

-Abraham holds a Master of Architecture degree from our department.
-During his studies he has spent a semester at ETH Zurich, received awards, and worked on growing different projects.

-His portfolio can be found [here](https://abrahamnoah.squarespace.com).
-At our group, Abraham will be working on developing new uses of urban data (mostly for urban planners) using deep learning and other evolving technologies, blending his architecture background with technical knowledge.
+Koichi is pursuing a master's degree in urban planning at the NUS School of Design and Environment.
+His working experience includes a research internship in data analytics at the World Bank.
+At our research group, Koichi is involved in investigating the applications of emerging data sources for urban planning.